Close

 You said...
 We did...

 We would like the opportunity to be taught by the different teachers in the school.
-Could we do a day like cultural day again so that we can experience the other teachers?
+Can we have a day where we go around the classrooms again?

 We think that lunchtime isn't working when the children in KS2 go outside first and then eat afterwards.
 We feel like we aren't getting time to play with our friends and to enjoy lunch.
 We changed the timings of the day so that the children in KS2 go to lunch first before then going outside.